When and How To Drop a Pump Session Without Affecting Supply

 Effects of Dropping a Pumping Session

-The effects of dropping a pumping session are different for every woman.
 Some women experience a drop in milk supply while others experience an increase.

 If you drop a pumping session too quickly, you may develop uncomfortable breasts, clogged ducts, and mastitis.
-You may also have mood swings because of the hormonal changes that come with weaning.

-When Can I Start Dropping Pumping Sessions?
+When To Start Dropping Pumping Sessions

 If you’re pumping to increase your milk supply for breastfeeding, you can start dropping pumping sessions after about 12 weeks.